Microbule/microbule/README.md

    Apache Karaf (4.0.7)

- Hit '<tab>' for a list of available commands and '[cmd] --help' for help on a specific command.
+ Hit '<tab>' for a collection of available commands and '[cmd] --help' for help on a specific command.
  Hit '<ctrl-d>' or type 'system:shutdown' or 'logout' to shutdown Karaf.